mominbay/studyspike/README.md

-# aissp
+# StudySpike
-artificial intelligence supported study planner
+smart schedule planner application

-a project run collaboratively with Enes Akyuz. planned to be completed on late November.
+a project run collaboratively with Enes Akyuz. planned to be released late december.

 inside the "preview" folder are some screenshots to provide some insight about the concept of the application.